finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentEventsApi.md

 # **queryCashFlows**
 > ResourceListOfInstrumentCashFlow queryCashFlows(limit, page, queryCashFlowsRequest)

-[EXPERIMENTAL] QueryCashFlows: Returns a list of instrument events that match the specified query, presented as Instrument cashflows.
+[EXPERIMENTAL] QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.

-Returns a list of instrument events that match the specified query, presented as Instrument cashflows
+Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.

 ### Example
 ```java